Why AgriCarbon?

 AgriCarbon™ is our flagship carbon farming programme that rewards farmers for sustainable land management practices.
 Regenerative agriculture is an effective way to reduce greenhouse gases by turning soil into carbon sinks and removing CO2 from the atmosphere.

-In 2021, 29 dairy farmers from the Eastern Cape and KZN, some 18,788 hectares, enrolled into the first window of the AgriCarbon™ programme.
+Window 1 of the AgriCarbon™ programme opened in 2021.
+29 dairy farmers from the Eastern Cape, KwaZulu Natal and the Western Cape enrolled with a total of 40 00 hectares.
 This was facilitated through our partnerships with leading agricultural sustainability organisations Trace & Save and Intelact.

 These pioneering farmers were eligible for the programme as they had shifted to more sustainable farming practices such as reduced soil tillage and planting of cover crops over the last few years.
-In addition, all the required soil samples and farming data was provided to CNG in order to model and calculate the amount of carbon sequestered.
+In addition, all the required soil samples and farming data was provided to Anthesis South Africa in order to model and calculate the amount of carbon sequestered.

 This first enrollment window will produce 124,000 tons of CO2e in soil carbon credits.